WHAT EVERYONE CAN DO

 3. ONLY GO TO ZOOS THAT MIMIC AN ELEPHANT’S NATURAL HABITAT

-(including temperature), that gives them space, stimulation, and companionship from other elephants.
+Attend only zoos that provide a natural habitat (including temperature) for elephants, that gives them space, stimulation, and companionship from other elephants.
 When you see an elephant alone in an exhibit, they are having their most basic need, the need to be part of a herd, taken away from them.

-There are trainers that say their elephants are “people elephants”, but these elephants have no other option, so they bond with their caregiver.
-They do indeed care for their keeper, but when given the companionship of another elephant they get along with, that becomes their primary relationship.
+There are trainers that say their elephants are “people elephants,” but these elephants have no other option, so they bond with their caregiver.
+They may indeed care for their keeper but, when given the companionship of another elephant they get along with, that becomes their primary relationship.

 The Crisis Facing Captive Elephants →